 What happens if I go over my credit limit?

-Going over your credit limit is likely to come with consequences.
 If you didn’t enable over-limit protection on your credit card account, your transaction will probably be declined.
 If you opted into over-limit protection, your charge might go through—but you could get hit with fees, higher interest rates or lower credit limits.
 You might even see your credit score drop due to the increased balance on your card.
 If you make too many over-limit charges, your credit card issuer could close your credit account.

 Here are the most common consequences associated with spending over your credit limit: